Background pattern

 How Mantinex works

-Mantinex belongs to a group of medications known as dementia medications.
+Mantinex belongs to a group of medications known as anti-dementia medications.

 Memory loss in Alzheimer's disease is due to an alteration in brain signals.
-The brain contains called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nerve signals in learning and memory.
+The brain contains so-called N-methyl-D-aspartate (NMDA) receptors that participate in the transmission of important nerve signals in learning and memory.
 Mantinex belongs to the group of medications called NMDA receptor antagonists.
-Mantinex acts on these receptors by improving the transmission of nerve signals and memory.
+Mantinex acts on these receptors, improving the transmission of nerve signals and memory.

 Mantinex is used in the treatment of patients with moderate to severe Alzheimer's disease.

-2. What you need to know before starting to take Mantinex
+2. What you need to know before taking Mantinex

 Do not take Mantinex

-• if you are allergic to the active ingredient hydrochloride of memantine or to any of the other components of this medication (listed in section 6).
+• if you are allergic to the active ingredient memantine hydrochloride or to any of the other ingredients of this medication (listed in section 6).

 Warnings and precautions